 Having an unlimited vacation policy is very cool of you.
 It’s a hallmark of a progressive company.
 On it’s face, it seems like a great idea.
 Surely, this new policy will recharge your team and empower employees, all while promoting a culture of trust.

 Stories Inc. has an unlimited vacation policy.
 But, as a team leader, company cofounder and organizational culture best practice observer, I don’t think it actually works.

 At least, not all by itself.

-So, we are going to close the office too, and you should as well.
-Here’s why.
+So, we close the office every Friday in the summer, and you should too.